 (Qaf, 16)

-Here, we are reminded that while we must navigate our identities, we must be aware of how they influence our actions and affect our hereafter.
-By being conscious of Allah and the angels upon our shoulders, we ascend past superficial identities to remain grounded in our own convictions.
+We are reminded that while we must navigate our identities, we must be aware of how they influence our actions and affect our hereafter.
+By being conscious of Allah and the angels upon our shoulders, we can remain grounded in our own convictions with yaqeen, certainty.

 “The believers are but one brotherhood, so make peace between your brothers.
 And be mindful of Allah so you may be shown mercy.”